Customizing Oscilloscope Measurements

 Reference Level Unit

-Use the reference level Unit settings to specify whether reference levels should be interpreted as percentages of the waveform or as absolute levels.
+Use the Reference Level Unit settings to specify if reference levels are interpreted as percentages of the waveform or as absolute levels.

 High-Low Method